abcde090/direct-vpc-egress-demo/README.md

 ## Setup Environment Variables

-You can set environment variables that will be used throughout this codelab.
+You can set environment variables that will be used throughout this demo.
 ```sh
 REGION=<YOUR_REGION, e.g. us-central1>
 FRONTEND=frontend